GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 Be detailed but make sure your description complies with the [Keyword Spam][1] policy.
 {% endAside %}

+- The **primary [category][5]** where your item should be listed.
+- Your item's **language** to help users find it.

+## Graphic assets {: #graphic-assets }

 - At least one 1280x800 or 640x400 **screenshot** or YouTube **video** to show off what your item does.
 These are displayed in your item's Chrome Web Store listing in the following order:
   1. Any localized video that you provide.
-  2. Any localized screenshots that you provide.
+  1. Any localized screenshots that you provide.
-  3. Any global (non-localized) video.
+  1. Any global (non-localized) video.
-  4. Global screenshots.
+  1. Global screenshots.
 - A 440x280 **small tile icon** that will be displayed on the Chrome Web Store wall.
-- The **primary [category][5]** where your item should be listed.
-- Your item's **language** to help users find it.

-## Learning more about images and branding

 See [Supplying Images][2] for help on designing the images for your item, and [Branding Guidelines][3] for information on how you can use Google brands.

+## Additional fields {: #additional-fields }

-## Displaying your verified publisher status
+### Displaying your verified publisher status

 The Chrome Web Store highlights verified publishers by placing a linked, official URL in the "Offered by:" line of the store listing.
 This official URL appears under the listing title and is